demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_On_Prem_Enrichment_README.md

 Given an IP address, port, and protocol of a service, this playbook enriches on-prem integrations to find the related firewall rule and other related information.

+Conditions:
+- Multiple integration instances configured at same time not supported (Panorama or standalone NGFW).
+- !pan-os-security-policy-match fails if any firewall is disconnected (Panorama).
+- Matching on different rules for different firewalls not supported (Panorama).

 ## Dependencies

 This playbook uses the following sub-playbooks, integrations, and scripts.